Intake and Eligibility

 How are services approved?

-Following eligibility, the individual, family or guardian meets with a Support Coordinator to develop a plan, called an Individual Support Plan (ISP).
-This ISP includes a description of the individual, the person’s goals and needs, what outcomes are expected to be achieved, and the particular services and funding being requested.
+Following eligibility, the individual, family or guardian meets with a Support Coordinator to develop a plan, called a Person-Centered Service Plan (PCSP).
+This PCSP includes a description of the individual, the person’s goals and needs, what outcomes are expected to be achieved, and the particular services and funding being requested.
 This plan is then reviewed at the Regional or Satellite office for approval.

 If the Division does not have enough funds to serve everyone who is approved for services, then a Priority of Need process determines who can begin their services and who must wait.